CAU-ARTECH-ARENA/Interactive-Media-Art/README.md

-# Interactive-Media-Art
+# Vision-Art
-*Create Interactive Media Art included Face Tracking using opencv.*
+*Create Vision Art included Face Tracking using opencv.*

 **😄 Our Artwork is [Here](artwork)**